-Recently, we covered the importance of a content mission as well as a content vision.
+Recently in this five-part series, we covered the importance of a content mission as well as a content vision.
 But there’s still an important content marketing concept we need to address — your content philosophy.
 Your content philosophy addresses one vital question:

 What do you want content to do for you?

 - Encourage them to take action

 - Serve as a reflection of your company culture

 - Establish your brand as an expert in your industry

 - Generate leads for your products/services